 Approve the adoption packet for the Healing to Wellness Court law and forward to the Oneida Business Committee for consideration.

-June 29, 2022, at the request of the Finance Department.
+1 LOC later subsequently agreed to amend the due date of this FIS for the Healing to Wellness Court law to June 29, 2022, at the request of the Finance Department.